 15. Be humble.
 End with a THANK YOU! and be sure to include your contact information, how to follow up with you, and when you’ll be reaching back out to discuss.

-To get more tips on event sponsorships, check out our webinar on-demand: 7 Tips for Getting & Keeping Event Sponsors.
+To get more tips on event sponsorships, check out our eBook: The New Rules of Event Sponsorship.